 The home was designed to be a functional palace, centered around the main room for entertaining high society guests.
 Complete with two arched front iron gates to welcome horse-drawn carriages, the building’s design exemplifies the art nouveau style.

-A bit conventional for a Gaudí design, this building has an elegant and baroque feel to it.
+A bit conventional for an Antoni Gaudí design, this building has an elegant and baroque feel to it.
 The main features of the building are the wrought iron balconies bulging out from the exterior façade and the dramatic double gaple at the top.

 There are many more Gaudí designs around peppered around Barcelona (large and small), but these will definitely keep you busy during your visit!